ClintH/kattegat-tessel/README.md

 # Gotchas

 * Sometimes Tessel code will silently fail without giving an exception, particularly for code running in an event handler.
+* Loading the script will sometimes not work, and you'll get the command prompt straight away.
+Just re-run 'node app ....' and it should work.